Cat and Dog Microchipping in Callaway, MD

-Pet microchipping makes it easier for shelters, rescues and other animal hospitals to identify pets and locate their owners.
+Cat and dog microchipping in Callaway, MD makes it easier for shelters, rescues and other animal hospitals to identify pets and locate their owners.
 Even if your pet somehow ends up in another state, a staff member can scan your pet for a chip and enter their chip number into a database to find you.

 What Is A Microchip and How Does It Work?

 A microchip is not a GPS.
 It cannot track your pet’s movements and alert a control station to their whereabouts.
 However, what it can do is act as a permanent form of identification that traces your pet directly to you.

 The microchip itself is no larger than a grain of rice and must be placed under the skin between your pet’s shoulder blades.
 It will remain there forever, and should stay functional just as long (microchips generally last about 25 years).
 To scan the chip, a handheld “wand” device is waved over the area of placement.
 This scanner sends out radio waves which are picked up by the chip.
 In turn, the chip receives just enough energy to transmit its number to the scanner.

 The microchipping procedure is fast, easy and virtually painless.
 You will receive your pet’s chip number and further information to help you register the chip.
 A microchip is useless unless it has been registered into the national database with your contact information.
 All Kinds Veterinary Hospital uses the HomeAgain microchip brand, so you can visit their website to learn more and register your pet.